james-priest/james-priest.github.io/README.md

 ---

 ## Career History
 In 2014 my last employer went out of business.
-Following that, I took time off to spend with family and went back to school in 2017 to re-educate myself on the latest mobile, web, and app technologies.
+I took this opportunity to spend with family and went back to school in 2017 to re-educate myself on the latest mobile, web, and app technologies.

 I graduated in 2018 with a Nanodegree in Mobile Web Development and am excited to re-enter the workforce and apply my knowledge toward building cutting-edge technology solutions.

+Following is my career history up until this point.

 | 1.
 [Velodea](#career--velodea "toc") | 4.
 [Microsoft Corporation](#career--microsoft-corporation "toc") |
 | 2. [devAware Tech Solutions](#career--devaware-technology-solutions "toc") | 5.
 [Phillips Research Laboratory](#career--phillips-research-laboratory "toc") |